CalvinGolas/scarebear/README.md

 ### The plan to finish(TM)
 - Register pi for recnet (DONE)
 - Get fangs to reliably work (DONE: power at 3.5 and 4.7)
-- attach speaker, replace broken neck motor and glue bear together
+- attach speaker, replace broken neck motor and glue bear together (DONE)
 - Write bash script to run on bear startup (DONE)
 - Create Git Repository to store stories (DONE)
 - Code a story (DONE)

-- Write a gui program to edit story audio and automatically write python code
-- Stretch: Add on git upload functionality